Azure/azure-quickstart-templates/101-vm-simpleWinServer/GettingStarted-WinServer-VM.md

 Open the template and click in [Deploy]

 On the screen Custom Deployment, check your information and if you don't have the Resource Group you can click and [create new]:
-The name of the Resource Group is: simpleWindowsVM-RG, select your location and click on [OK].
-Insert the rest of the information for the parameters, note that it shows for your option to choose which Windows version you want.

 By now you shall be familiar with these parameters, select [I agree] and click on [Purchase].